starrydata/bulk-data-api/README.md

-# Project Description
+# Starrydata Bulk Data API

-This project fetches JSON data for various combinations of physical quantities and performs unit conversions.
+This project provides static JSON data for all combinations of physical quantities in Starrydata, including unit conversions.

 ## About v1